drikusroor/fret-ninja/README.md

 - **Fuzzy Chord Search:** The `getChordShapes()` function attempts to match partial chord qualities against a G-based chord database.
 - **Transposition:** Chords are initially defined for the key of G. If another root is requested (e.g., Cmaj7), it transposes the G-based shape.
 - **Sequence Management:** Sequences are stored in the URL and kept in sync with React state.
 Adding and removing chords updates the UI and URL.
-- **Minimal Movement Selection:** When adding new chords, FretNinja tries to pick a voicing that minimizes the "distance" from the previous chord's voicing.
+- **Minimal Movement Selection:** When adding new chords, Fret Ninja tries to pick a voicing that minimizes the "distance" from the previous chord's voicing.
 - **Collapsible Result Sets:** If more than 3 chord sets are found, only the first three show by default.
 A button toggles the visibility of the rest.

 ## Running the Project